 Domestic abuse is more common than you think.
-The experienced team at Leeds Day can help support you through the steps needed to bring it to an end.
+The experienced family team at Leeds Day can help support you through the steps needed to bring it to an end.

 Domestic abuse can happen to any type of person.
 It happens to women, it happens to men.
 It happens to all social classes regardless of wealth, religion or background.
 It can be physical, emotional or mental abuse and effect one person or a whole family.
-Whatever form it takes, domestic violence is rarely a one-off incident, and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim.
+Whatever form it takes, domestic abuse is rarely a one-off incident, and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim.

 Domestic abuse affects the victim and more often than not the children of the family also.
 Not only are many children traumatised by what they witness, there is also a strong connection between domestic violence and emotional and/or physical child abuse.

 Domestic abuse is chronically under-reported, but research shows that: